Chronicles of Ancient Darkness: Film rights

 In 2004, 20th Century Fox purchased the rights to make feature films of the book series.
 The first book in the series, Wolf Brother, has been optioned from $250,000 against $1 million.
 The film series was going to be produced by Ridley Scott and Erin Upson.
 A script was in production, according to an answer to a fan letter.
 However, the project was put on hold.
 The project has since been revived as announced at a Superfan event in July 2012, when Paver revealed the books will be made into films for theater or television.

 During a "Michelle Live" live stream on YouTube and twitch on 30 March 2020, Paver herself revealed that she has just completed a deal with Kindle Entertainment and Lionsgate and that a live action TV series will be made based on the series.
 Paver said "I've had more meetings with producers about Wolf Brother than I can remember but Anne Brogan and Melanie Stokes from Kindle Entertainment stood out from the very first time I met them.
 They knew the series inside out and – a big plus for me – their children were fans.
 Wolf Brother fans have extremely high expectations for a television series and Anne and Mel share the same burning desire to create a legendary series.
 I'm entrusting them with the lives of Torak, Renn and Wolf!
 I know they will be in safe hands."

 Sequels

-On 18 March 2019, Paver announced to fans in a live-streamed YouTube video that she was planning three new books set after Ghost Hunter.
-In the announcement she mentioned that she seriously started thinking about it during a visit to arctic Norway, but that it had always been on her mind since finishing Ghost Hunter.
-The first sequel, Viper's Daughter was published on 2 April 2020, the second sequel, Skin Taker, was published on 1 April 2021, and the third and final sequel, Wolfbane, was published on 26 April 2022.
+On 18 March 2019, Paver announced in a live-streamed YouTube video that she was planning three new books set after Ghost Hunter.
+In the announcement she mentioned that she seriously started thinking about it during a visit to arctic Norway, but that it had been on her mind ever since finishing Ghost Hunter.
+The first sequel, Viper's Daughter, was published on 2 April 2020; the second, Skin Taker, on 1 April 2021; and the third, Wolfbane, on 26 April 2022.
 Paver's original editor Fiona Kennedy, and original illustrators Geoff Taylor and John Fordham returned to work on the sequels.
-Sir Ian McKellen also returned to voice the audiobooks as he did for the original six books in the series.
+Sir Ian McKellen also returned to voice the audiobooks, as he had for the original six books in the series.